AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md

 Your Adobe [!DNL Workfront] administrator configures which event notifications users receive when events occur in Workfront (as described in [[!UICONTROL Configure event] notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md)).

 Your group administrator can also configure which event notifications are activated for you and the users in your Home Group.
-If your Home Group is a subgroup, you receive the event notifications activated for the top-level group above your group.
+If your [!UICONTROL Home Group] is a subgroup, you receive the event notifications activated for the top-level group above your group.

 You can customize this further by configuring which notifications you receive.
 You can also choose whether you want to receive notifications as events happen or in one daily digest email.

-For information about email notifications, see [Adobe Workfront notifications](../../workfront-basics/using-notifications/wf-notifications.md).
+For information about email notifications, see [[!DNL Adobe Workfront] notifications](../../workfront-basics/using-notifications/wf-notifications.md).

 >[!NOTE]
 >
 >* If you activate a notification type and then find that you are not receiving notifications of that type, it may be because that type does not apply for your role.
->* The [!DNL Workfront] administrator or a group administrator cannot configure notifications for [!DNL Workfront] Goals.
+>* The [!DNL Workfront] administrator or a group administrator cannot configure notifications for [!DNL Workfront Goals].
 For more information about what notifications the [!DNL Workfront] administrator can configure, see [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md).
-For information about configuring individual notifications for [!DNL Workfront] Goals continue to read this article.
+For information about configuring individual notifications for [!DNL Workfront Goals] continue to read this article.
 >